alyssaday01/alyssaday01/README.md

 ## About Me

-As a senior at UNC Charlotte graduating in May 2024, I am majoring in Data Science with minors in Artificial Intelligence and International Studies.
-Skilled in Java and Python, I aspire to apply advanced data science methods to solve complex global problems and foster positive impact worldwide.
+As a senior at UNC Charlotte graduating in May 2025, I am majoring in Data Science with minors in Artificial Intelligence and International Studies.
+Skilled in Java, Python, and SQL, I aspire to apply advanced data science methods to solve complex global problems and foster positive impact worldwide.

 ## Goals